MoonsideGames/encompass-cs-docs/content/pong/introduction.md

 Pong was one of the first video games ever created and as such, it is extremely simple.
 We're introducing a lot of new concepts with Encompass and the Hyper ECS architecture, so I think it's a good choice to try re-implementing the very simple Pong in Encompass as an example.

 We'll be developing this with the Encompass/LOVE starter pack.
 Go ahead and [set that up](/getting_started/case_study_love/) if you haven't already so you can follow along.
 And please do follow along - you can do it!

+{{% notice tip %}}
+I recommend following along with the tutorial by actually typing out the code rather than cut-and-pasting.
+You'll be able to follow the structure of what's happening much better.
+Think of it like taking notes.
+{{% /notice %}}